The Gift of a Lifetime: Turning Retirement Accounts into Charitable Good

 We want to help you take advantage of this legislation.
 Please access our personalized service and local expertise to help you address the issues and causes most important to you.

-For more information on the Charitable IRA Rollover opportunity, please contact Senior Director of Donor Relations Terri Mosqueda at (213) 452-6298 or tmosqueda [@] calfund [.] org.
+For more information on the Charitable IRA Rollover opportunity, please contact Vice President of Development & Donor Relations Terri Mosqueda at (213) 452-6298 or tmosqueda [@] calfund [.] org.